 Other survey findings:

-- Wholesale prices: The prices-paid index, which tracks the cost of purchased raw materials and supplies, dropped to 59.9 from 62.1 in November.
-This indicates only modest inflationary pressures at the wholesale level.
+- Wholesale prices: The prices-paid index, which tracks the cost of purchased raw materials and supplies, dropped to 49.7 from 53.2 in November.
+This indicates modest inflationary pressures at the wholesale level.

-- Business confidence: Looking ahead six months, economic optimism, captured by the business confidence index, soared to 64.1 from 55.1 in November.
+- Business confidence: Looking ahead six months, economic optimism, captured by the business confidence index, slumped to 44.4 from 49.6 in November.
+Goss said agriculture and energy commodity prices, and global economic weakness, continue to weigh on expectations of future economic conditions.

-- Inventories: Businesses increased inventories of raw materials and supplies for the month at a much slower pace.
-The December inventory reading sank to 51.9 from last month’s 62.8.
+- Inventories: Businesses increased inventories of raw materials and supplies for the month, but at a much slower pace than in November.
+The December inventory reading declined to 56.5 from last month’s 58.8.

-- Other components: Other components of the December Business Conditions Index were: new orders at 45.3, down from 59.7 in November; production or sales at 61.6, down from 69.2; and delivery lead time at 61.7, up from 56.7.
+- Other components: Other components of the November Business Conditions Index were new orders at 52.2, up from November’s 50.9; production or sales at 55.0, down from 56.5 in November; and delivery lead time at 59.3, up from last month’s 57.1.

 For more information, contact Goss at 559.278.2352.